gruntjs/grunt-docs/Advanced-usage.md

 _In this case it is **very important** that you manually edit `package.json` and remove the ~ (tilde) from the version number.
 This locks in the in-development version that you have specified.
 You will need to manually change the version in `package.json` if you want a different version of grunt to be installed._

 ### Installing an unpublished development version of grunt
 If you want to install a bleeding-edge, unpublished version of grunt, follow the instructions for specifying a [git URL as a dependency](https://npmjs.org/doc/json.html#Git-URLs-as-Dependencies) and be sure to specify an actual commit SHA (not a branch name) as the `commit-ish`.
 This will guarantee that your project always uses that exact version of grunt.

-Finally, it is preferable to specify grunt as a [devDependency](https://npmjs.org/doc/json.html#devDependencies) in your project's [package.json](https://npmjs.org/doc/json.html) and instruct users to do `npm install` than to have them install grunt explicitly with `npm install grunt`.
-This makes the task of installing grunt (and any other dev dependencies) much easier and less error-prone.
+The git URL need not be the official grunt, but can also be a fork.

 ## Installing grunt-cli locally